TREASURIES-Treasury yields slip from early highs despite PCE inflation data

 "Rates would be higher today if we hadn't had the invasion, that's for sure," he said.

+But the outlook for a potential slowdown - or drop in the pace of inflation later this year - also may be in play.

-Before the data release, the yield on the 10-year Treasury note US10YT=RR was trading about 3 basis points higher at 2.002%, the first time the benchmark was above the 2% mark since last week.
+Before the data's release, the yield on the 10-year Treasury note US10YT=RR was 3 basis points higher at 2.002%, the first time the benchmark was above 2% since last week.
+The 10-year's yield was last down 0.5 basis points at 1.967%.

+Steady rates at the longer-end of the yield curve suggest the market does not believe the Fed can hike interest rates very fast, said Dec Mullarkey, managing director of investment strategy and asset allocation at SLC Management.

+"The 10-year is essentially saying that the market doesn't think we can go as quickly as the Fed might like," he said.

-The flattening of the yield curve indicates a slowdown or even recession lies ahead and suggests the Fed has been too slow as the U.S. central bank prepares to raise rates next month.
+The flattening of the yield curve indicates a slowdown or even recession lies ahead, indicating in some eyes the Fed has been too slow to tackle inflation.
+The U.S. central bank is expected to raise rates at its next policy-setting meeting on March 15-16.

-"This is a very early flattening," Petrosinelli said.
-"This is a good indicator of a not soft landing, maybe a little bit of a harder landing."
+"This is a good indicator of a not soft landing, maybe a little bit of a harder landing," Petrosinelli said.

-Money markets FEDWATCH priced in a 22.5% probability of a 50-basis-point rate hike in March, up a bit from Thursday but much lower than before Russia's assault on Ukraine.
+Money markets FEDWATCHhave priced in a 26.5% probability that the Fed hikes rates by 50 basis points next month, odds that are much lower than before Russia's assault on Ukraine.

-The two-year US2YT=RR U.S. Treasury yield, which typically moves in step with interest rate expectations, was up 5.2 basis points at 1.598%.

 ((herb.lash@thomsonreuters.com; 1-646-223-6019; Reuters Messaging: herb.lash.reuters.com@reuters.net))